-Although it is traditionally linked to Irish cooking, it can be found in many Asian and Indian dishes.
+Although it is traditionally linked to Irish cooking, cabbage can be found in many Asian and Indian dishes.
 So I reached out to Monica Bhide, author of Modern Spice: Inspired Indian Flavors for the Contemporary Kitchen.
-She offers Living on the Cheap readers some easy but flavorful ways to use cabbage, which is known in India as “band ghobi.”
+She offered Living on the Cheap readers the following easy but flavorful way to use cabbage, which is known in India as “band ghobi.”

-Hara Salaad is a cold salad and suggests allowing an hour to chill before serving.
+Hara Salaad is a cold salad which should be given an hour to chill before serving.
 The recipe calls for a package of shredded cabbage and carrot coleslaw, but the same amount of carrots and cabbage can be shredded by hand.
 Tamarind paste is found in the ethnic section of your supermarket, and the packed palm sugar can be substituted with brown sugar.

 If you liked this post, you may also like: